STAT 1401

 Best means for students to ask questions prior to start date: If you have questions about the first week of class, please email me at jdemaio@kennesaw.edu.
 Never email me from D2L.

-This ends the details of accomodations for the online version of STAT 1401.
+This ends the details of the online version of STAT 1401.
 Below are my class notes when delivering a face-to-face class.
 You may wish to peruse these notes for examples and explanations in addition to the ALEKS videos.

 Welcome to the resource page for Dr. Joe DeMaio's STAT 1401 classes at Kennesaw State University.
 Please follow the links to download the appropriate materials.
 I am constantly fiddling with notes and exercises.
 So, this site is almost always under construction!!!!
 Visit early and often.